Introducing Graphiti — A Revolution in Accessing Digital Tactile Graphics and More!

 Access to graphical information is a significant challenge for people who are blind and visually impaired.
 With the increased dependency on technology in schools, the lack of access to on-screen graphics can be an impediment to learning for students with visual impairments.

-Graphiti is a dynamic multilevel tactile touch display developed by Orbit Research for the American Printing House for the Blind.
-This revolutionary display was developed in conjunction with the Transforming Braille project.
+Graphiti is a dynamic multilevel tactile touch display developed by Orbit Research and the American Printing House for the Blind.
 Graphiti allows students and adults to access a wide variety of on-screen graphics by touch.
 This includes pie charts, bar graphs, geometric forms, maps, floor-plans, flow-charts, line drawings, and dynamic graphical content.

 Graphiti’s breakthrough technology allows graphics to be depicted by means of an array of variable-height pins.
 To change to the next graphic, the pins on the refreshable display move up and down to create a tactile representation of the graphic.
 Graphiti can display topographical maps and other features such as grey levels and colors.